SYD - ATH

 • For travellers with early flights or strict travel plans, Athens International Airport features a luxurious on-site hotel.
 The terminal-accessible Sofitel Airport Hotel has five stars and features 345 rooms, an impressive 11 conference and business areas, a fitness centre and a handful of dining options for travellers who don’t wish to stray too far from the airport.

-Top 5 airlines serving from Sydney to Athens
+Reviews of the top 5 airlines flying from Sydney to Athens

 See real verified KAYAK customer reviews for airlines flying from Sydney to Athens.
 Airline scores are aggregated from all reviews left by passengers on KAYAK after flying with an airline.
 KAYAK doesn’t show reviews that are older than 5 years.
 Learn how KAYAK collects reviews.